Michigan Maple Syrup

-With the warming days of spring at hand, the sap to make this natural sweet is beginning to run, which means syrup makers will soon be hard at work turning that sap from their sugar maple trees into liquid treasure.
+With the warming days of spring at hand, the sap is beginning to run.
+Syrup makers will soon be hard at work turning that sap from their sugar maple trees into liquid treasure.

 Michigan ranks fifth in maple syrup production, turning out approximately 90,000 gallons a year.
-Vermont is the top U.S producers, pumping out almost 900,000 gallons, explain researchers at Michigan State University.
+Vermont is the top U.S producer, pumping out almost 900,000 gallons.
 Quebec is the top North American producer, dwarfing even Vermont, producing almost 8 million gallons of syrup.
-Adding additional perspective, it’s useful to know that one gallon of syrup requires 40 gallons of sap.
+Adding an additional perspective, it’s useful to know that one gallon of syrup requires 40 gallons of sap.

-According to Commercial Maple Syrup Producers of Michigan, the state also has the potential to overtake Vermont or Quebec, as the Great Lakes State boats has more potential maple syrup taps than any other state or province, as well as more than three times the number of sugar maple trees than either of the other top producers.
+According to Commercial Maple Syrup Producers of Michigan, the state also has the potential to overtake Vermont or Quebec in production.
+Michigan has more potential maple syrup taps than any other state or province, as well as more than three times the number of sugar maple trees than either of the other top producers.

 Maple syrup season begins in February and runs through April, with cold nights and warm days the best combination for moving the sap.
 A tree should be 40 years old and have a diameter of at least 10 inches before it is ready to tap.

-Once the sap is ready, maple syrup producers, working at what many refer to as a “sugar bush,” boil the sap to 219 degrees Fahrenheit, which removes the water and concentrates the sugars.
-Luckily, for anyone watching calories, pure maple syrup contains about 50 calories per tablespoon, and is fat free.
+Once the sap is ready, maple syrup producers boil the sap to 219 degrees Fahrenheit, which removes the water and concentrates the sugars.
+Luckily, for anyone counting calories, pure maple syrup contains about 50 calories per tablespoon and is fat-free.